Shikha144/She-Safe/README.md

 ## 🔹 Research Alignment

-SheSafe aligns with research in:
+She-Safe aligns with research in:
 - Community-based safety technology
 - Refugee and women’s health research
 - AI for social impact